5long/sup-wiki/Contributing.md

 ## Branches

 In the git world, branches are ubiquitous.
-They come it two
+They come in two
 flavors: remote branches, which you can pull changes from (or push to), and local branches, which you can edit.
 To use a remote branch, you have to make a local branch that mirrors it.

-From this lifecycle above, you can see that the Sup repository has two remote branches: master and next.
-Master is as stable as possible.
-Next is where the latest and greatest features go.
+From this lifecycle above, you can see that the Sup repository has two remote branches: master and develop.
+Master is as stable as possible. develop is where the latest and greatest features go.
 Users are encouraged to track both.

-Once changes mature, they're pulled from next to master, and releases are cut from master.
+Once changes mature, they're pulled from develop to master, and releases are cut from master.
 Simple and obvious bug-fix patches can also be applied directly to master, in which case master is merged into next to propagate those changes.